- Product Category

 Date range: 1900–1958

 Rose Pastor Stokes was an American writer and activist.
-A prominent socialist and founder member of the Communist Party of America, she was deeply committed to both the labour movement and women’s issues.
-Her papers consist of correspondence, 1905–1933; writings, including manuscripts and published material, 1900–1958; printed material, consisting mostly of newspaper clippings, 1904–1953; drawings, some of which were either exhibited or published, 1923–1932; and miscellaneous material irelated to Pastor-Stoke's literary interests and political activities, 1904–1944.
+A prominent socialist and founding member of the Communist Party of America, she was deeply committed to both the labor movement and women’s issues, including advocating for better access to birth control.
+Her papers consist of correspondence, 1905–1933; writings, including manuscripts and published material, 1900–1958; printed material, consisting mostly of newspaper clippings, 1904–1953; drawings, some of which were either exhibited or published, 1923–1932; and miscellaneous material related to Pastor Stokes’s literary interests and political activities, 1904–1944.

 Source: Yale University